easegress-io/easegress/README.md

 # Introduction

-Monitor Gateway aims to hide kafka from public network by changing https to kafka protocol.
+`easegateway` aims to hide kafka from public network by changing https to kafka protocol.
 The design document is at [monitor-gateway](https://github.com/hexdecteam/easestack-monitor/blob/master/design/gateway/monitor-gateway.md)

 # Build